 - Surfing hotspot.

-Why it’s awesome: The coastal village of Canggu boasts a beautiful beach that stretches for around ten kilometres (6.2 miles).
+Why it’s awesome: The coastal village of Canggu boasts lots of cool activities and a beautiful beach that stretches for around ten kilometres (6.2 miles).
 While Bali is blessed with many pretty beaches, few are as appealing and attractive as the Canggu Beach.
 The black volcanic sands create a cool contrast with the blues of the ocean and the greens of the trees that line the beach.
 There are challenging surfing spots to tackle too.
 Fishing boats bob on the waves and fresh catches are served in local restaurants.
 The village retains a traditional way of life and the rural surroundings are pretty.

 What to do there: Stroll along the black sands and admire the views, and laze in the sunshine, take a swim in the sea, or have a go at surfing.
 Alternatively, cover more ground with a horse-back ride along the beach.
 Pop into a local warung (restaurant) to dine on delectable fresh seafood and watch fishermen returning to shore in the charming fishing village.
 There are plenty of hip and trendy cafes too.
 Be seduced by the unhurried pace of life and recharge your soul.
 For even more bliss, book a treatment at one of the spas.
 Visit the beach in the evening to watch a splendid sunset.
 If you’re so inclined, Canggu is a great place to work on your summer bod at a fitness retreat.